 Only the US and Canada got Tony Hawks 2x and Tony Hawk's American Wasteland: Collectors Edition, which both had exclusive levels.
 UK fans in particular were very annoyed about this.

-Scrappy Mechanic: A lot of critics and fans were finding the combo system to be more insane by the second.
+A lot of critics and fans find the combo system to be insane.
 The first game rewarded you well for making one move in the air.
 When the later editions came, making 50-trick combos was practically a breeze, even required, and one mistake would discredit the entire combo.

 The board peripheral for Ride, full stop.
 It's so imprecise, you'd wonder what kind of mechanics were they thinking of when they made it.